jsautret/genapid/README.md

 ### Receive Github Webhook and send Pushbullet notification

-The examples shows how to receive a Webhook event and call an external API or use Google Home to get a voice notification:
+The examples shows how to receive a Webhook event, mirrors repositories and call an external API or use Google Home to get a voice notification:
 [examples/github/](examples/github/)